From one Battle to Another

 Parking Guy: So, what's the problem?

 OK.
 Maybe he didn't understand English as well as he spoke it.
 He transferred me to someone's voice mail.
 Perfect.
-Perhaps we'd get a call back and find out how to get out tomorrow, or maybe Monday.
+Perhaps we'd get a call back on Monday and find out how to get out.

 Finally, it was time for the dummy method.
 Forget using common sense.
-Just try any desperate means you can think of.
-So we cornered a young fellow rounding up grocery carts in the garage, told him our situation, and asked if he knew where we could get help.
-Suppressing a smile, he pointed us to the parking office.
-Whether he was trying not to laugh because I was so dramatically overwrought or because he knew the parking office would be closed at 7:55 p.m., we're not sure.
-However, a sign outside the locked office did notify us that one of the garage's exits did have an attendant.
+Just try any desperate means that comes to mind.
+We cornered a young fellow rounding up grocery carts in the garage, described our dilemma, and asked if he knew where we could get help.
+He kindly pointed us to the parking office, where we found a sign outside the locked door indicating that one of the garage's exits had an attendant.

 Forgetting our groceries, we drove to said exit where we discovered a testy attendant who told us, "I tale yoo ven yoo cullee beefod I geevy yoo teekeet."
 She handed us a ticket, and we paid our bail.